Sorn Seavmey

 Seavmey qualified for the 2016 Summer Olympics, where she competed in the women's +67 kg division.
 She was defeated by Reshmie Oogink of the Netherlands during the round of 16.
 She was the flag bearer for Cambodia during the Parade of Nations.

 She was also the flag bearer for Cambodia at the 2018 Asian Games during the opening ceremony.

+In the women's over 73kg division at the 2023 SEA Games hosted in Cambodia, Sorn Seavmey, secured another gold medal after defeating Sirimanotham Sonesavnh from the Lao People's Democratic Republic with a score of 2-0.
+This remarkable triumph further adds to Sorn Seavmey's already impressive list of accomplishments.